Last updated: December 1st 2020

 - Many hotels offer packed lunches for on the road.
 If you would like to make use of this, ask about the possibilities at the hotel when checking in.

 - Attractions and museums are also only accessible with a reservation in advance.
 If you want to visit an attraction and/or museum, we recommend booking a ticket online in advance.
-Opening hours may differ from the standard opening hours as mentioned in the travel documents.
+Opening hours may differ from the standard opening hours.

 - Ferry services may have a different timetable than stated in our travel documents, especially in June and the fall.
 Some small ferries do not run at all.
 Keep this in mind and please check the current timetable on the internet if necessary.